walshtom/BondCalculator/README.md

 # BondCalculator
-A US Savings Bond Current Value calculator written in Python
+A US Savings Bond Current Value calculator written in Python.
+Written in collaboration with Matt Schilling to fulfil a requirement for a course in Python Programming.